Concordia-Modding-Community/moloch/README.md

 ### Desires
 Desires are the way the things moloch wants are shown.
- * To add desires to the new progression, you can do something lie:
+ * To add desires to the new progression, you can do something like:
-`/data modify block <targetPos> progressions[<i>].desires prepend value {id: 1, item: "<item>", amountTotal: 4, amountRemaining: 2}`
+`/data modify block <targetPos> progressions[<i>].desires append value {id: 1, item: "<item>", amountTotal: 4, amountRemaining: 2}`
- * You can prepend multiple desires and check all of them:
+ * You can append multiple desires and check all of them:
  `/data get block <targetPos> progressions[<i>].desires` or each of them by index:
  `/data get block <targetPos> progressions[<i>].desires[<j>]` where `<j>` is the 0-based index of the desire you want to inspect in progression with 0-based index `<i>`:
 ```json